 I'd be happy to wear this for a range of sports and workouts, however I think I'd be most likely to reach for it for lower impact exercises.
 It's ever so slightly less comfortable than the Panache and has a little less support for my shape, perhaps because of that small bit of additional space I've got in the cup due to the projected shape.

 Like the Panache, the Freya comes in a pretty impressive selection of sizes (from a 28D to a 40G, with most band sizes going up to a H cup, and 34+ band sizes beginning at a B cup) and a few different colour options too.
-Personally I love this cherry marl shade – it looks sporty but fun, plus it matches most of my other activewear.
+Personally I love this cherry marl shade (sadly now sold out) - it looks sporty but fun, plus it matches most of my other activewear.
 The contrasting red on the straps, underbust and band also makes me feel fierce and confident.
-I’m a fickle creature and if I have something pretty to wear in the gym, I’m more likely to make the effort – it makes a difference, people!
+I'm a fickle creature and if I have something pretty to wear in the gym, I'm more likely to make the effort - it makes a difference, people!

 Shock Absorber Active Multi Sports Support Bra - Dark Grey (30G)